grauds/clematis.desktop.xed/readme.md

 <img src="./docs/screenshot.png" alt="workspace_component_life_cycle.png" width="700"/>

+## Clematis Java Workspace

+Please visit this [repository](https://github.com/grauds/clematis.desktop) to download a copy of Clematis Java Workspace to work with this plugin.

 ## Key Features

 - **XML Document Tree Structure**: Represents XML documents as a hierarchical tree of nodes with support for tags, text